 Researchers don’t know why some babies are born with PHACE syndrome.
 Studies suggest both genetic and environmental causes.
 The exact genetic variation (change) isn’t well understood.
 Some experts believe that a random (de novo) gene change happens at conception.

 A healthcare provider will do a physical exam and testing.
 They’ll use diagnostic criteria (guidelines) to determine if your child has PHACE syndrome.
-Sometimes, providers can diagnose PHACE syndrome during your pregnancy.
+Sometimes, providers can diagnose PHACE syndrome during pregnancy.
 Other times, the condition isn’t obvious until birth or later in infancy.

 Typically, your child’s provider will look for the presence of a hemangioma on your baby’s body.
 They may also run several tests to get a closer look at your child’s brain, heart, arteries and eyes.